Your search for 'Chip Miller' returned 38 results

 Winner of 4 Tony Awards, including Best Revival of a Musical Brilliantly innovative, heartbreaking, and wickedly funny, this genre-bending, fourth-wall-smashing musical sensation tells the story of one of the most unique characters to ever hit the stage.
 Hedwig, a German emigrant, is out to set the record straight about her life, her loves, and the operation that left her with that “angry inch.”
 Part rock concert, part cabaret, part stand-up comedy routine, this one-of-a-kind musical proves time and again that an indomitable spirit can’t ever be tied down.

 Renaissance: Technically invites audiences to climb inside the window of technology as we spin our way into digital storytelling.
 This project is the first step in an ongoing experiment that strives to blur the edges between the digital world and real life, and investigate the very process of creating and experiencing art.
 Nine dynamic artists — including poets, musicians, dancers, actors, and visual artists — have come together to devise this virtual theater event.
 Join us for a multifaceted journey in progress, with a choose-your-own-adventure twist.

 If you missed our series of rich discussions around plays we love, you're in luck!
 You can listen to the audio recording of the sessions, which were led by Marissa Wolf and Chip Miller, joined by special guest artists.

-In 1999, members of New York Theater Workshop came to Portland to work in concert with Portland Center Stage staff to launch a new play development effort called Just Add Water/West, after NYTW's own festival back east.
+In 1999, members of New York Theater Workshop came to Portland to work in concert with Portland Center Stage staff to launch a new play development effort called Just Add Water/West, named after NYTW's own festival back East.
 Since then, JAW has created a space ...